landesbergn/reply-all/Reply_All_Text_Analysis.md

-    !str_detect(link, "presents"), # or presentations of other shows !str_detect(link, "introducing"), # or introductions of other shows !str_detect(link, "updated"), # or updated versions of old episodes link != "/reply-all/6-this-proves-everything#episode-player" # sneaky update of an old episode that is not labeled well ) %>% distinct() # and after all of that, no duplicates
+    !str_detect(link, "presents"), # or presentations of other shows !str_detect(link, "introducing"), # or introductions of other shows !str_detect(link, "updated"), # or updated versions of old episodes link != "/reply-all/6-this-proves-everything#episode-player", # sneaky update of an old episode that is not labeled well link != "/reply-all/104-the-case-of-the-phantom-caller#episode-player" # another one ) %>% distinct() # and after all of that, no duplicates